gonzaloPzl/JS-challenges/README.md

 #### Merge an arbitrary number of arrays
 Write a function that takes arguments an arbitrary number of arrays.
 It should return an array containing the values of all arrays

+#### Remove a specific array element
+Write a function that takes an array and a value as argument.
+The function should clean the array from all occurrences of the given value and return the the cleaned version